 Money itself isn’t what we want.
 We want the options money provides us.
 Even without being financially wealthy, here’s how to earn a wealth of choices.

 In “We Are All Weird,” Seth Godin stated that wealth is having choices.
 In the West, that means we have more car choices since we can add the more expensive makers as options.
 We have more travel options, including luxury and adventure destinations.[*]

 That’s why money isn’t the goal.
 What you can do with money is the goal.
 Even if you’re not rich, you still have a wealth of choices.

 True Wealth is Available Choices

-If the purpose of having money (getting it and keeping it) is to expand the number and variety of choices we have, shouldn’t we consider how we spend our choices as carefully as how we spend our money?
+If the purpose of having money (getting it and keeping it) is to expand the number and variety of choices, shouldn’t we consider how we spend our options as carefully as how we spend our money?

 Good questions to ask when making a choice:

 “Does the choice lead to more choices or preclude further choices?”

 Spending money is a choice that precludes further uses of that money.
 You will no longer have a choice of what to do with that money.
 You already just spent it, so it’s gone.

 Did you buy six beers last night?
 If so, that money is no longer available to purchase a book on nutrition.